 Mercy College of Ohio is a private, religious school in the urban setting of Toledo, Ohio.
 Mercy College of Ohio was founded in 1993 and the school presently has around 1,561 students per year, including 1,502 undergraduates.

 Planning to play sports?
 Mercy College of Ohio has many options for athletes.
 See them all and learn more about life at Mercy College of Ohio on the Student Life page.

 |Overall Acceptance Rate||40%|

 |Applicants Submitting SAT scores||20%|

-Let's take a closer look at each of these factors to get a clearer idea of what Mercy College of Ohio offers and if it sounds like a good choice for you.
+Let's take a look at these areas to get a clearer idea of what Mercy College of Ohio offers and if it could be a good choice for you.

-About 71% of students who start at Mercy College of Ohio come back for their second year of college.
+Around 71% of students who start at Mercy College of Ohio come back the next year.
 Mercy College of Ohio's six-year graduation rate for undergrads is 33%.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

 If Mercy College of Ohio seems like a school you want to apply to, click the heart button to save it to your college list.

-Mercy College of Ohio is located in the urban setting of Toledo, Ohio, less than an hour from Toledo.
+Mercy College of Ohio is located in the urban setting of Toledo, Ohio, in the suburbs of Toledo.

-If you want to see Mercy College of Ohio for yourself, plan a visit.
+If you would like to see Mercy College of Ohio for yourself, be sure to plan a visit!
 The best way to reach campus is to take I-75 to Toledo, or book a flight to the nearest airport, Eugene F. Kranz Toledo Express Airport.